 I found the experience of shopping for women's clothing disorientating and slightly ungentlemanly, not least because we had to call the customer earlier to ask for her size.
 But this is child's play for Mishra.
 "We do underwear orders more than you think," he chuckles.
 "I will admit that I have called my mom before about it, when someone ordered bras and I had no idea what to do."

 We sift through more aisles but no luck: The bike shorts are nowhere to be found, despite being listed in Kmart's online inventory.
 Five minutes down the shitter.

 We're instantly off chasing the next item: Sally Hansen nail polish.
-Fuck.
 Mishra and I aren't experts in this category either.
 A Kmart salesperson tells us we'll find it in Kmart's health and beauty section, wherever that is.
 This place is a Bill Talen nightmare: a combination of Toys "R" Us, Filene's Basement, and Bed, Bath & Beyond.
 We hop down the broken escalator and search through the cavernous floor of endless aisles.
 It seems we're in a section devoted to bicycles, barbecue accessories, and laser tag guns.